fibercrypto/skycoin-wiki/Skycoin-Binary-Encoding-Format.md

-Data sent over the network and data saved to the database is stored in custom binary encoding format.
+Data sent over the network and data saved to the database is stored in a custom binary encoding format.

 The goal of the format is to produce deterministic output in a simple manner.